 To provide one example related to overconfidence, the consulting firm FutureMetrics studies the performance of major U.S. corporate pension plans; their most recent analysis included 201 firms during the 17-year period 1987-2003.
 Out of the 201 pension plans attempting to outperform the benchmark, 13 percent (26 plans) succeeded.
 Eighty-seven percent failed to outperform the simple passive benchmark.
 It would be logical to assume that individual investors, with far fewer resources available to them, would likely fare even worse.

-By accepting a passive philosophy as fundamental to your investment strategy (whether “you” are an individual, family or retirement plan), you don’t have to spend time chasing the very few mispriced securities that might exist.
+By accepting an evidence-based philosophy as fundamental to your investment strategy (whether “you” are an individual, family or retirement plan), you don’t have to spend time chasing the very few mispriced securities that might exist.
 Instead, you can focus your efforts on:

 - Defining and incorporating an appropriate amount of risk within your investments